lightning/bolts/04-onion-routing.md

 Comparison of the computed HMAC and the packet's HMAC MUST be time-constant to avoid information leaks.

-At this point, the processing node can generate a _rho_-key and a _gamma_-key.
+At this point, the processing node can generate a _rho_-key.

 The routing information is then deobfuscated, and the information about the next hop is extracted.